-In this vein, we may suggest that outside of the Beis Hamikdash, the kedushas kohen is chesed, whereas inside of the Beis Hamikdash his kedusha is din.
-Outside of the Beis Hamikdash the kohen's role is to bring shalom to the Jewish people.
-He behaves like Aharon, the first kohen, who was oheiv shalom v'rodef shalom, oheiv es habriyos um'karvan l'Torah.
-The kohen pursues peace, loves people and brings them closer to Torah.
-This is midas hachesed.
-However, in the Beis Hamikdash a different kedushas kohen emerges, a hidden and deep sanctity, covered by his priestly garments.
-Here the kohen serves Hashem in silence and in awe.
-Here he personifies din.
+In this vein, we may suggest that outside of the Beis Hamikdash, the kedushas kohen is chesed, whereas inside, his kedusha is din.
+Outside of the Beis Hamikdash, the kohen's role is to bring shalom to the Jewish People.
+He behaves like Aharon, the first kohen, who was "oheiv shalom v'rodeif shalom, oheiv es habriyos u'mekarvan laTorah" (Pirkei Avos 1:12).
+The kohen pursues peace, loves people, and brings them closer to Torah.
+This is middas hachesed.
+But in the Beis Hamikdash, a different kedushas kohen emerges, a hidden and deep sanctity, covered by his priestly garments.
+Here, the kohen serves Hashem in silence and awe.
+Here, he personifies din.

 We can support the reverse roles for the levi as well.
-Outside of the Beis Hamikdash, the levi is the great student of Torah and Torah teacher.
-Yoru mishpatecha l'Yaakov v'sorascha l'Yisrael.
+Outside of the Beis Hamikdash, the levi is the great student of Torah and the Torah teacher.
+"Yoru mishpatecha l'Yaakov v'soras'cha l'Yisrael" (Devarim 33:10).
 Torah study is essentially din, with all of the Torah laws and strictures.
-So the kedushas levi outside of the Beis Hamikdash is one of din.
-In the Beis Hamikdash though a different kedushas levi emerges.
-Here the levi sings and plays songs for Hashem in the public arena of the Beis Hamikdash, facing a public audience.
-He then performs with chesed - with an open full display of song, joy and religious ecstasy.
-Here he epitomizes chesed.
+Thus, the kedushas levi outside of the Beis Hamikdash is one of din.
+In the Beis Hamikdash, though, a different kedushas levi emerges.
+Here, the levi sings and plays songs for Hashem in the public arena of the Beis Hamikdash, facing a public audience.
+He then performs with chesed-with an open, full display of song, joy, and religious ecstasy.
+Here, he epitomizes chesed.

 These reversals seem surprising.
 However, the truth is that every person has a combination of chesed and din.
 We all have a right side as well as a left side.
 We all have an open, revealed part of our holy selves.
-And we all have a hidden private side of our holiness.
-Sometimes we act with our revealed interactive selves.
+And we all have a hidden, private side of our holiness.
+Sometimes, we act through our revealed, interactive selves.
 At other times, we focus on the very personal and private aspects of our kedusha.
+What is true for kohanim and levi'im is true for every one of us.